Darxo/Hardened/README.md

 - Roads will no longer be generated directly on the map border
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - Characters under berserker mushroom effect no longer yell when they use ranged attacks
-- Prevent the same random human name (e.g. Leader or Knight) to be generated in succession
+- Prevent the same random human name (e.g. for Leader or Knight) to be generated in succession
 - Throw Pot/Flask skills are no longer considered an Attack
 - **Throw Net** and **Net Pull** are no longer considered an Attack
 - Improve tooltips of **Chop** skill